AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

     <span slot="trigger">Q: How can I help?</span>
     <div class="lightText">
       <p>Are you interested in helping with Auro?.
 There are multiple ways anyone can contribute to Auro.
 If you are using any one of the many Auro tools and you find a bug or want to propose an enhancement, we recommend that you submit an issue with any of the <auro-hyperlink href="/component-status" relative>Auro individual repos.</auro-hyperlink></p>
-      <p>If you are simply looking for something to do but don't know where to start?
-We have you covered there too.
-See our list of <auro-hyperlink href="/help-wanted" relative>help wanted</auro-hyperlink> issues.</p>
       <p>Submitting PRs is great, but we still recommend that you submit an issue to be reviewed before starting the work.
 While we try to work with everyone as much as possible, we can't guarantee that all PRs will be accepted and merged into the main branch.
 So to ensure that you are committing code that will be accepted, an issue first really helps.</p>
     </div>
   </auro-accordion>